i-meb/EEG-Metastability/README.md

 Before running the toolbox, install the following:

 - MATLAB R2022b or later (recommended)
-- EEGLAB

 Add all required toolboxes to the MATLAB path.
+The maintainer has confirmed that using EEGLAB for preprocessing ensures good compatibility.

 ---